 Fuel Theft Kingpin, El Marro, Captured by Mexican ForcesBy Peter Appleby | Mon, 08/03/2020 - 16:15

-On Sunday, Mexican special forces captured the fuel theft kingpin and cartel leader José Antonio Yépez, AKA El Marro, in a blow against black economy and trade in stolen fuel.
+On Sunday, Mexican special forces captured the fuel theft kingpin and cartel leader José Antonio Yépez, AKA El Marro, in a blow against stolen fuel trade and the wider black economy.

-El Marro, leader of the powerful Guanajuato-based Santa Rosa de Lima cartel, has grown notoriety in the last few years to become one of Mexico’s most wanted criminals and has been a central figure in the region’s rocketing crime rates.
+El Marro, leader of the powerful Guanajuato-based Santa Rosa de Lima cartel, has grown in notoriety in the last few years, taking up a central role in the region's rocketing crime rates to become one of Mexico’s most wanted criminals.

 Murders in Guanajuato almost doubled between June 2019 and January 2020 according to the Executive Secretariat of the National Public Security System, (SESNSP) as a conflict between El Marro’s Santa Rosa de Lima cartel and the Jalisco New Generation Cartel, the group suspected to be behind the attempted assassination of Mexico City’s Chief of Police Omar García Harfuch in June, escalated.
 On average, there have been 12.7 murders a day in the state between January and May this year, SESNSP reports.

-But aside from the violence, the country’s oil industry has also suffered.
-As the leader of the country’s premier huachicol cartel, El Marro has been at the forefront of the clandestine robbery and trade of stolen oil and gasoline that has cost the country at least MX$147 billion (approximately US$6.5 billion) over the last four years.
+Aside from the violence, the country’s oil industry has also suffered.
+As the leader of the country’s premier huachicol cartel, El Marro was at the forefront of the clandestine robbery and trade of stolen oil and gasoline that has cost the country at least MX$147 billion (approximately US$6.5 billion) over the last four years.
 PEMEX’s most recent data on oil theft shows that there were 12,581 instances of theft from pipelines in 2018 alone, with the majority taking place in Puebla (1,815 instances), Hidalgo (1,726 instances) and Guanajuato (1,547 instances).

-In the first few months of his presidency, President Andrés Manuel López Obrador temporarily closed some of Mexico’s major pipelines and tightened security at strategic locations in reaction to the growing problem, such as the January 2019 Tlahuelilpan pipeline explosion in the State of Hidalgo that claimed 137 lives.
+In the first few months of his presidency, President Andrés Manuel López Obrador temporarily closed some of Mexico’s major pipelines and tightened security at strategic locations as fuel theft problems grew.
+One major event was the January 2019 Tlahuelilpan pipeline explosion in the State of Hidalgo that claimed 137 lives.
 The shutdown resulted in a 30 percent reduction in theft between December 2018 and September 2019.
 Nevertheless, it also caused fuel shortages in the north of the country with around 70 percent of gas stations in Guadalajara running out of gas between January and February.